sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 # Example Implementations

-In this section we will be showcasing how contact routing behaves depending on the various possible configurations.
+In this section we will be illustrating contact routing behaviors in a few example scenarios.

 ## Global Configuration

-For the examples we'll be working with we want to define what our global handlers will be.

-In the following section we'll be going over different scenarios and showcasing how contact routing would be used and how contact routing affects notifications being sent.
+In the following section we'll be going over different scenarios and illustrating how contact routing would be used and how contact routing affects notifications being sent.
 We'll be using Email, Slack and PagerDuty as our example integrations/handlers.

-Below is the default configuration for the integrations we'll be working with in our examples:
+Below is the base configuration for the integrations we'll be working with in our examples:

 {{< highlight json >}}
 {